M1- traditional mead (with no additions)

 M3 – spiced meads (metheglins)

 Meads in M3A category should contain one or more fruit and one or more herbal, spiced or vegetable ingredient.
 Meads in M3B category should contain one or more herbal, spiced or vegetable ingredient.
-Meads in M3C category should contain at least on type of spicy chilly and additionally can contain fruit or other spices/herbs.
+Meads in M3C category should contain at least one type of additions: coffee, chocolate (coco beans, nibs, chocolate), chili, nuts, seeds and additionally can contain other ingredients: fruits or spices/herbs.
 It is allowed to use small quantities of hops and/or tea if they not influence the aroma and taste (mainly for tannins).
 Oak ageing is allowed, it is not an ingredient, but it should be declared in the entry form.
 Every declared ingredient should be noticeable in some degree in aroma and/or taste.

 M4 – specialty meads